 Use Object Caching for Highly Dynamic Sites

-While serving pages to visitors, WordPress connects to the database, retrieves the required data through database queries which can start to be quite time-consuming if you have a highly dynamic and high traffic website such as a forum or membership website.
-It is possible to overcome this bottleneck by using an object-cache such as Redis, which is an open-source, in-memory data structure used to cache results from the database.
+While serving pages to visitors, WordPress connects to the database, and retrieves the required data through database queries which can start to be quite time-consuming if you have a highly dynamic and high-traffic website such as a forum or membership website.
+It is possible to overcome this bottleneck by using an object cache such as Redis, which is an open-source, in-memory data structure used to cache results from the database.

 An object-cache can remove this bottleneck by storing the results of a query in its cache and for subsequent page requests, database results are served from this cache.
 If the result of a database query is not found in the Redis cache then it is served by the database engine and is added to Redis cache subsequently.